ColonyPlusPlus/ColonyPlusPlus-Generator/docs/overrides.md

 Overriding is the principle method for changing how items and blocks work in the game.
 Overrides directly change values from game JSON files on a value-by-value basis.
 For information on where to place override files please see the [mod structure]({{ site.baseurl }}/mod-structure) documentation.

+## Before you start

+The modinfo.json file bundled *must* contain the module `typesoverrides` for this code to run

 ## Overriding types

 The `types_overrides.json` file is responsible for directly overriding default game values.
 And example of this in action is in the example mod, where the following override is present.